Prabesh-7/Prabesh-7/README.md

 📫 How to reach me: Connect with me via email, LinkedIn, or drop me a message on GitHub.

 About Me
 As a tech enthusiast, I’m always eager to learn new tools and technologies.
-My skills include JavaScript, Java, Python, Git, VS Code, Figma, and Canva, and I’m constantly expanding my knowledge.My goal is to build impactful projects that blend AI and web development to solve real-world challenges.
+My skills include JavaScript, Java, Python, React , Spring Boot, Fast Api and I’m constantly expanding my knowledge.My goal is to build impactful projects that blend AI and web development to solve real-world challenges.

 Let’s Connect!
 I’m always open to discussing tech, AI, or potential collaborations.
 Feel free to check out my repositories or reach out to brainstorm ideas!